Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ETBF/phase1-foundation-prompt.md

-# Phase 1: Salmon Systems Profile - Foundation Setting
+# Phase 1: Eastern Tuna and Billfish Fishery Systems Profile - Foundation Setting

 ## Phase Objective
-To establish the foundational understanding of the Salmon system by defining its geographic scope, mapping key stakeholders, documenting the management framework, and creating clear connection points for subsequent analyses.
+To establish the foundational understanding of the Eastern Tuna and Billfish Fishery (ETBF) system by defining its geographic scope, mapping key stakeholders, documenting the management framework, and creating clear connection points for subsequent analyses.
 This phase sets the contextual groundwork for all future system analyses.

 ## Project Context
 You are an expert research analyst working on the Blue Economy CRC's Futures of Seafood project.
-Your task is to develop a comprehensive systems profile of the Australian Salmon aquaculture sector, one of Australia's most valuable aquaculture industries and a key component of the nation's seafood production.
-This analysis will contribute to understanding future pathways and adaptation strategies for this critical sector.
+Your task is to develop a comprehensive systems profile of the Eastern Tuna and Billfish Fishery (ETBF), one of Australia's most valuable offshore fisheries and a key component of the nation's tuna and billfish sector.
+This analysis will contribute to understanding future pathways and adaptation strategies for this critical fishery.

 ## Role and Approach
 As the foundation-setting analyst, you will:
-1. Establish the fundamental context of the Salmon system
+1. Establish the fundamental context of the ETBF system
 2. Identify and analyze key system components and boundaries
 3. Map critical stakeholder relationships and influences
 4. Document the current management framework